 Please remember that at Clinton Savings Bank your privacy and security are our highest priority.

-Online security is a real concern in today's world.
-Our online banking services utilize 128 bit encryption, which assists in preventing unauthorized access.
-When you sign up for the service, you will be provided with a user identification number and a temporary password, which you should change to a secure password known only to you.
+Online/Cyber security is a real concern in today's world.
+Our personal Online Banking service platform supports TLS 1.2 and employ the highest level of encryption depending on your device of access and, in most cases, utilize 256 bit encryption.
+When you enroll for Online Banking, you will be provided with a user identification number and a temporary password, that you are required to change to a secure password known only to you.
 As an added security measure we recommend that you change your password every 90 days, however, you can change your password as often as you wish.
-In addition, repeated failed attempts will lock the service, and you must contact CSB to reactivate the service.
+In addition, repeated failed attempts will lock the service, and you must contact CSB during business hours at 888-744-4272 to reactivate the service.

-Please remember that at Clinton Savings Bank your privacy and security are our highest priority and as such we strongly advise that you do not include any confidential, non-public, or sensitive information, such as social security or account numbers - over the phone or on general email boxes.
+We here at Clinton Savings Bank strongly advise that you do not include any confidential, non-public, or sensitive information, such as social security or account numbers - over the phone or through email.
+And please be careful of information you input when using a public hot spot wifi connection.
+A great resource for learning more to protect yourself is at mass.gov's Financial Cybersecurity for Consumers page.

 Reminder: Please remember to be aware of scams whether on the phone, through text or email.
 It is strongly advised that you never respond with any personal and confidential information such as your social security or account numbers of any sort.
 If you should ever be contacted by some means asking for personal banking information we advise you to call us back informing us of the incident.
 At Clinton Savings Bank we take your privacy and security seriously and will never ask for your personal information via a call, email or text.